The Karate Kid (franchise): Video games

-A video game based on the first film was developed by Atlus and published by LJN for the Nintendo Entertainment System in 1987.
+A video game loosely based on the first two films was developed by Atlus and published by LJN for the Nintendo Entertainment System in 1987.
 A video game based on the second film, titled The Karate Kid Part II: The Computer Game, was released in 1986.

+A mobile game based on the 2010 film was released for iOS devices by Sony Pictures on April 2, 2010.

 Cobra Kai: The Karate Kid Saga Continues, a video game based on the television series Cobra Kai, was released for PlayStation 4, Xbox One, and Nintendo Switch in October 2020, while Microsoft Windows version was released in January 2021.

 A mobile game entitled Cobra Kai: Card Fighter was released on iOS and Android devices in March 2021.

-Book
+A sequel to Cobra Kai: The Karate Kid Saga Continues developed by Flux Games and published by GameMill Entertainment titled Cobra Kai 2: Dojos Rising was released on November 8, 2022, for Nintendo Switch, PlayStation 4, PlayStation 5, Windows via Steam, Xbox One, and Xbox Series X/S.

+Characters and elements from Cobra Kai have appeared in the Roblox experience Netflix Nextworld.

+On September 20, 2024, a 2D sprite-art-based beat 'em up game based on the original film trilogy, titled The Karate Kid: Street Rumble, was released for PlayStation 4, PlayStation 5, Xbox Series X/S, Nintendo Switch and Windows via Steam.

+Comic book

+A 4-issue comic book miniseries entitled Cobra Kai: The Karate Kid Saga Continues - Johnny's Story was published by IDW Publishing and released between October 2019 and January 2020, and was subsequently collected in trade paperback on July 8, 2020.

+It was written by Denton J. Tipton, with art by Kagan McLeod and colors by Luis Antonio Delgado.

+Books

 In 2022, Ralph Macchio published the memoir Waxing On: The Karate Kid and Me (Dutton), in which he reflects upon the making of and legacy of the Karate Kid films and Cobra Kai.

+Also in 2022, the behind-the-scenes book The Kick-A** Book of Cobra Kai was written by Rachel Bertsche and published by HarperCollins.